dojo/docs/dojo/data/ItemFileReadStore.rst

              }

-             //Build up query options, if any.
-             var queryOptionsObj = {};
+             // Build up query options, if any. var queryOptionsObj = {};

              if ( checkBox.getValue()) {